Soft Peanut Butter and Pumpkin Dog Treats

 Ingredients

-Whole wheat flour, a can of pumpkin puree, and a container of peanut butter.
+Whole wheat flour, pumpkin puree, and peanut butter in individual white bowls.

 Instructions

-I baked mine for 10 to 12 minutes at 350°F. The goal is to have them soft, but fully cooked.
+Place the baking sheet in the oven and bake for 12 to 15 minutes.
+The goal is to have them soft, but fully cooked.
 They should be just starting to brown on the bottom.

 Let them cool on the pan.

-Once the treats are frozen, place them in an air-tight container.
+Once the treats are frozen, place them in an air-tight container, like a freezer bag.
 This makes it less likely the treats will freeze together in one single mass.

 Frozen Pumpkin Dog Treats